POND-Portland/bylaws/README.md

 ## Community Leaders
 Any member of the community with access to the support area, can offer themselves as a candidate for the role of Community Leader by filling in the [Community Leader Application Form](https://dyno.gg/form/22670037) (hosted by Dyno, also found in the Submissions forum).

-Moderators will have a quick internal conversation to see if any of them has an objection to the candidate, if the majority of the Moderators is in favor of the candidacy, Community Leaders will be informed of the candidacy in the CL-General post, so they can offer their own possible objections.
+Moderators will have a quick internal conversation to see if any of them has an objection to the candidate, if the majority of the Moderators is in favor of the candidacy, Community Leaders will be informed of the candidacy in the CL Application Review post, so they can offer their own possible objections.

 Once Moderators are satisfied with the collected feedback, if no objection was offered, the candidate should be promoted to the role, otherwise a Supermajority vote will be held to decide the outcome of the candidacy.